oversword/super-small-state-machine/README.md

 Default to an empty change object

-Use the defaults as an initial state
+Uses the defaults as an initial state

-Use the path from the initial state - allows for starting at arbitrary positions
+Uses the path from the initial state - allows for starting at arbitrary positions

-Use the path from the initial state - allows for starting at arbitrary positions
+Uses the path from the initial state - allows for starting at arbitrary positions

 ### Repeat for a limited number of iterations.